IF YOU SUSPECT FRAUD

 • Change the passwords on any accounts accessed by the affected computer.

 • Phishing emails often contain demanding or urgent requests for quick action.
 It is common to begin with generic greetings or lack of greetings, contain misspellings, and come from a new or unofficial email address.
-These emails will also often contain links to unfamiliar webpages, attachments with files you weren’t expecting, demands for payment, or requests for sensitive information like passwords, account numbers, company IDs or transaction information.
+These emails can also contain links to unfamiliar webpages, attachments with files you did not request, demands for payment, or asking for sensitive information such passwords, account numbers, company IDs or transaction information.

 • For more information about phishing, click here.